August 21, 2017

 For schools organized by departments, the first level of review, after speaking with the instructor, is by the department chair and, if needed, a second level of review by the dean.
 The process described in the paragraphs a. and b. below applies to:

-- USC Dornsife College of Letters, Arts and Sciences graduate students (USC Dornsife College undergraduates have a variation on the process, which is described in paragraph c. below)
+USC Dornsife College of Letters, Arts and Sciences graduate students (USC Dornsife College undergraduates have a variation on the process, described in paragraph c. below).

 b.
 If either the student or faculty member who assigned the grade wishes to appeal the decision of the chair or the hearing committee, in the next level of appeal beyond the instructor and the department chair, they must appeal in writing to the dean of the academic unit within 2 weeks after receiving the written decision.
 The dean of the academic unit may review the matter personally or, if a hearing has not been conducted by the department, the dean must conduct a hearing.
 The hearing committee consists of the same categories of members within the academic unit as described above.